VivianeLVieira/Seeding-VV-News/README.md

 Link: https://seeding-vv-news.onrender.com

-This project provides a API to manage and access "Articles".
-User can add comments to an article and vote.
+This project provides an API to manage and access "Articles".
+Users can add comments to an article and vote.

-Follow the steps below to test the project by creating your own version!
+Follow the steps below to test the project by creating your version!

-A. Clone the project to you local environment
+A. Clone the project to your local environment

 1. Get the repository link